-The Senior Campus uses Connect for our students and parents.
+Classrooms from Year 3 to Year 10 use Connect for our students and parents.
 Connect is an integrated online environment developed by the Department of Education WA for staff, students, and parents in public schools.
 Connect is totally free and, because it is provided by the Department of Education, very safe.
 Each parent will be given their own secure login to Connect.
 As well as being able to login on to Connect on any internet-enabled device, you may also receive notices from Connect that will be sent to you as either an email or a notification on your phone.
 A free app called Connect Now can be downloaded from Google Play or the Apple App Store and will let you receive Connect notices as push notifications.
 If you have multiple children, you only need one login - even if your children attend different public schools.
+Students also have their own login which can be used for students to access Connect while in class or at home.
+Teachers are encouraged to place student notes and work on Connect to allow students to catch up on missed work or complete study at home.

 When you login to Connect, you will be able to see information specific to your own child/children.

-- The School Space where you can be notified about school information and events - The classes in which your children are engaged - Class calendars - Week-by-week attendance information - Assessment Outlines information drawn from Reporting to Parents (secondary) - · Assessments and evidence for your own child - Notices from your child's classes that automatically generate an email or phone notification to you
+- The School Space where you can be notified about school information and events - The classes in which your children are engaged - Class calendars - Week-by-week attendance information - Unit Outlines detailing the content that will be covered (Secondary only) - Assessment Outlines information drawn from Reporting to Parents (Secondary only) - Notices from your child's classes that automatically generate an email or phone notification to you - School reports (from Semester 1 2022)